PoorHttp/Jinja24Doc/doc/readme.txt

 Other functions works with string, they format it.
 Function wiki generate html string formated with base wiki syntax.
 It know headers, bold text, parameter padding, code block or paragraphs defined with double newline.
-Except for it, it can create links for PEP documentations and links to api definition.
+Except for it, it can create links for PEP and RFC documentations and links to api definition.
 If you want to create api links, you must fill api regex variable by keywords function first.

     #!jinja